Logo

 Does Prozac Allow Withdrawals?

 The medication may cause withdrawal symptoms when a person stops using it.
 The rapid shift in serotonin levels that follows the cessation of certain antidepressants causes these symptoms.
 Accordingly, some persons who stop using Prozac may have withdrawal symptoms.
-The symptoms of Fluoxetine/Prozac withdrawal might differ in their onset, intensity, and duration.
+The symptoms of fluoxetine/Prozac withdrawal might differ in their onset, intensity, and duration.

 Withdrawal symptoms from fluoxetine or any other SSRI may include the following when stopped: